Sweyn Asleifsson: Death

 The circumstances of Sweyn's death are confused.
-It is clear that the events described in the saga are those of the brief recapture of Dublin from the Normans by its last Scandinavian king, Ascall mac Ragnaill, in 1171: but there are many discrepancies between the Orcadian and Anglo-Norman accounts.
-It is possible that the warlord referred to by Giraldus Cambrensis as "John the Furious" was none other than Sweyn.
+It is clear that the events described in the saga are those of the brief recapture of Dublin from the Normans by its last Hiberno-Norse king, Haskulf Rognvaldson, Chief of the Name of Clan Meic Torcaill, in 1171: but there are many discrepancies between the Saga and surviving Anglo-Norman accounts.

+It is possible that the warlord who Giraldus Cambrensis referred to as "John the Furious" was none other than Sweyn.
 Be that as it may, when the Normans retook Dublin, both Sweyn and Hakon were killed.

 Significance

 The Orkneying Saga, also known as Jarla Sǫgur Orkneyja, was written by an unknown Icelandic scribe c.
 1200.
 Much of the material describes events that are up to three centuries earlier than this date and its historical accuracy is dubious.
 However, as the document was written only a few decades after Ásleifarson's death it is reasonable to suppose the later chapters may more accurately reflect the events they describe.
 In fact, Ásleifarson's activities take up fully one quarter of the saga and the oldest version ends with his death.

 He is depicted as the quintessential Viking, a freebooter whose activities include drunkenness, murder and plundering and whose support is crucial to the politics of the Orkney earldom.
 His tale is closely bound up with that of Earl Rögnvald, a more rounded character who is also a troubadour and ultimately a saint, and it may be that the saga writers were seeking to portray them as exemplars of the Viking lifestyle.
 However, there may also be a more complex moral to the story.
 Although Ásleifarson's dying words are "Be it known to all men... that I belong to the bodyguard of Saint Rögnvald the Earl", he also blackmailed Rögnvald and caused him a great deal of trouble.
-It is possible that the saga intends to cast Rögnvald as a weak leader who was unable control his nobles.
+It is possible that the saga intends to cast Rögnvald as a weak leader who was unable to control his nobles.